arlbibek/dVoting/README.md

    > Note: Do not close `ganache-cli` (the blockchain network needs to be running all the time)

-1. Configure metamask on the browser with following details
+1. Configure metamask on the browser with the following details

    New RPC URL: `http://localhost:8545`
    Chain ID: `1337`

-1. Import accounts using private keys from ganache-cli to the metamask extension on the browser
+1. Import account(s) using private keys from ganache-cli to the metamask extension on the browser

-1. Deploy smart contract to the (local) blockchain
+1. Deploy smart contract to the (local) blockchain network (i.e ganache-cli)

    ```shell
    # on the dVoting directory